annechh/SquareEyes/README.md

 Square Eyes - HTML & CSS CA
 ---
-SquareEyes was my first assignment putting Figma design into coding using HTML and CSS.
+SquareEyes was my first assignment to put into practice everything I’ve learned about HTML and CSS over this course by bringing my design alive.

 Description
 ---